Adapting Exhibits for the Post-COVID Trade Show

 - Sneeze Guards: Add plexiglass barriers at reception and service counters to separate people during face-to-face interactions.

-- Exhibit Structure: Are there ways to reduce the structure within your space to accommodate more people?
+- Exhibit Properties: Are there ways to reduce the structure within your space to accommodate more people?
 For example, one client is replacing bulky cabinets used to store leaflets and promotional items with narrower kiosks supporting video monitors.

 - Furniture: Replace conference table-style seating with scattered single chairs and side tables to add space and comfort, yet still facilitate conversation.